-The Mocana Cryptographic Module is a software only, multi-chip standalone cryptographic module that runs on a general purpose computer.
+The Mocana Cryptographic Suite B Module (Software Version 5.1f) is a software only, multichip standalone cryptographic module that runs on a general purpose computer.
 The purpose of this module is to provide FIPS Approved cryptographic routines to consuming applications via an Application Programming Interface.
 The physical boundary of the module is the case of the general purpose computer.
-The logical boundary of the module is the single cryptographic module dynamic link library (DLL) for Windows and the shared object (SO) for Linux.
+The logical boundary of the cryptographic module is the single dynamic link library (DLL) for Windows and the shared object (SO) for Linux and Solaris.